PawnTakesQueen/rcube/README.md

 datecalc
 ========

-rcube is created by Vi Grey (http://pariahvi.com) and is licensed under a BSD 2-Clause License.
-Read LICENSE.txt for more license text.
+rcube is created by Vi Grey (https://vigrey.com) <vi@vigrey.com> and is licensed under a BSD 2-Clause License.
+Read LICENSE for more license text.

 Python module to solve Rubik's Cubes